Mayank-Prakash-Sharma18/math-english/content/reasoning-beginner/puzzles/match-making-puzzles.md

 ---
-title: Scheduling Puzzles
+title: Match-making Puzzles
-linktitle: Scheduling Puzzles
+linktitle: Match-making Puzzles
 toc: true
 type: docs
 date: "2021-06-22T00:00:00+01:00"
 draft: false
 menu:
   puzzles:
     parent: 5.
-Scheduling Puzzles
+Match-making Puzzles
     weight: 24

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 24
 ---

+These types of puzzles are in the nature of "match-the-following".
+So, to solve such puzzles we make use of a table to fill our data in.

-In these types of puzzles, we are supposed to schedule things as per a time-table.
+In such puzzles we are either supposed to schedule things as per a time-table.
 For example, when various lectures will be taught in a school, who will take what class and at what time etc.

+Or sometimes, the time element is missing.
+The process remains the same - we just need to match the given things.
+For example, six people wear hats of six different colours, and speak six different languages.
+We just need to match them using a table.

 Let's see a few examples.

+## Type 1: Scheduling Puzzles

+In such match-making puzzles the time-element is present.

 ##### Q. Read the information given below and answer the item that follows.